RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 1. Change laser lines here in order of the SEPIAII rackposition *SEPIA_laser_lines=[638,560,488,405]
 2. Set objectives full names in Symphotimetime64 or in the function *Read_objective()
-3. PIE TAC ranges are auomatically calculated
+3. PIE TAC ranges are automatically calculated.

 Known limitiation: For bi-directional scanning, the readPTU_flim needs to be modified, code upon request.